Richard Meyer (academic)

 Richard Meyer is the Robert and Ruth Halperin Professor in Art History at Stanford University.

-Prior to joining Stanford, he was an associate professor of Art History at the University of Southern California.
+Prior to joining Stanford, he was an associate professor of art history at the University of Southern California.

-He is the author of Outlaw Representation, a book about censorship and homosexuality in American art, and What Was Contemporary Art?, as well as a contributor to Artforum magazine.
+He is the author of Outlaw Representation, a book about censorship and homosexuality in American art, and of What Was Contemporary Art?, and he is also a contributor to Artforum magazine.
 In 2013, he co-authored the book Art and Queer Culture, with Catherine Lord.